oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

     As you can see we included some new features in our function.
 Let's have a closer look:

-    🔴 **`import pandas as pd`** - This is a Python module that allows us to work with Pandas DataFrames.
+    - **`import pandas as pd`** - This is a Python module that allows us to work with Pandas DataFrames.
 We will be using this module to format our output.

-    🔴 **` column_names`** - This is a list of column names returned by our query which is a list of strings included in the cursor object returned by our query.
+    - **` column_names`** - This is a list of column names returned by our query which is a list of strings included in the cursor object returned by our query.

-    🔴 **`df.head()`** - This is a method that returns that returns the result of the query including the column names.
+    - **`df.head()`** - This is a method that returns that returns the result of the query including the column names.

 ## Conclusion

 As a developer at Seer Holdings, you've just built the foundation for a GenAI-powered corporate approval system.
 We learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle AI Database's new features.
-You learned how to user the `cursor` object to execute SQL queries.
+You learned how to use the `cursor` object to execute SQL queries.
 Using the `cursor` object, you created a **JSON Duality View** and you even used some JSON functions to query documents using SQL syntax.
 Then, you also learned how to connect to the database using `pymongo` and retrieve data from a table in the database using **MongoDB syntax**.
 You created functions to update the **JSON Duality View** and you learned how these updates are also reflected in the underlying relational database tables.

 This architecture eliminates the need for duplicating data across platforms and simplifies how developers build AI-ready applications.
 Whether you're calling SQL, working with JSON, or speaking Mongo, you're always working with a single source of truth inside the Oracle Database.